Notice

 CST files contain the tests that were performed on a device, as well as the results.
 You need to upload a CST to AQtive Guard to obtain

 compliance and vulnerability results.
-These files, generated by cs-fuzzer
+These files, generated by cs-fuzzer, are sequences of JSON objects.

 Command-line Options↑